mathiasjahnke/UIC/README.md

 ## user interface components

-some weired ideas for user interface components for [processing](http://www.processing.org). this is work in progress, not stable, not well documented and no good design.
+some weird ideas for user interface components for [processing](http://www.processing.org). this is work in progress, not stable, not well documented and no good design and not working with processing version 3.0.2.

 to run the project, processings **core.jar** needs to be on the class path. the processing version is 3.0.2, the oracle java version is 1.8.0_77 and the javadocs for processing can be found here: "http://processing.github.io/processing-javadocs/core/".